ran-tsu/cognitive-systems-for-health-technology-applications/case2/Case2_training4_cnn_with_keras/README.md

 # CASE2 Cnn-with-keras.
-This assignment case is to build Convolutional Neural Network with keras
+This assignment case was to build Convolutional Neural Network with keras

-This case we take images classes, train a model with keras+tensorflow and then predict a new image with our "intelligent" model.
+This case we taook images classes, train a model with keras+tensorflow and then predicted a new image with our "intelligent" model.

 To have this notebook work you will need to: